 It feels great to finally have a Spider-Man movie that actually follows through.
 We’ve gone through him in the span of 15 years, 6 movies, and 3 different actors portraying this character with a couple that went well.
 Because I’ve only loved the first two Sam Raimi movies.
 Following Spider-Man 3 and The Amazing Spider-Man films (my opinion drastically changed after re-watching them last year), it’s blue balls for something entertaining.
 But this is the Spidey movie everyone has been waiting for as it’s the best since Spider-Man 2.

-It looks like Sony and Marvel are like ex- spouses actually working together.
+It looks like Sony and Marvel are like ex-spouses and this deal actually worked out.
 It’s well-acted, well-directed, action-packed, and Tom Holland and Michael Keaton were absolutely unforgettable.
 This makes me very excited to see this character back in a sequel and in Avengers: Infinity War just like all the rest of the heroes.

 - Spider-Man 2

 - Spider-Man: Homecoming

 - Spider-Man 3